flamingchickens1540/ROOSTER/docs/Drive Pipelines.md

 - An input produces target values for processing; for example, an input could get current values from the driver's joysticks, or the currently executing point in a motion profile.

-- A processor, well, processes values; for example, a closed-loop processor might take a desired position, velocity, and/or acceleration and convert them into setpoints, feed-forwards, etc. to send to motors.
+- A processor, well, processes values: for example, a closed-loop processor might take a desired position, velocity, and/or acceleration and convert them into setpoints, feed-forwards, etc. to send to motors.
 Note that processors can receive data from things that are not the currently configured input; for example, a gyro.

 - An output turns values from a processor into commands for motors or other things.
 An output for Talon SRX motors might just pass a setpoint to the Talons' native closed-loop functionality, while an output for PWM motors might perform additional PID logic.